-A humbled Macron tries the common touch to win back France
+France’s Macron tries the common touch to win back support

 Having rebranded France a “startup nation” when he took power in 2017, Macron now acknowledges that his pro-business policies also have a human cost, including making it more difficult for the unemployed to claim benefits.

 Last week, Macron visited a call center for abused women, listening in as a distraught woman pleaded for help from police.
-The government, meanwhile, has appealed for feedback on its plans to regulate farmers’ use of dangerous agricultural chemicals and has promised also to consult the public on pension reform.
+The French government, meanwhile, has appealed for feedback on its plans to regulate farmers’ use of dangerous agricultural chemicals and has promised also to consult the public on pension changes.

-Macron’s efforts are being rewarded by rising approval ratings somewhere between 34% and 43% after they sank to record lows in the 20s during the height of the yellow-vest crisis, which started with protests against a fuel tax but grew into grab bag of grievances against government policies and Macron himself.
+Macron’s efforts are being rewarded by rising approval ratings somewhere between 34% and 43% after they sank to record lows in the 20s during the height of the yellow-vest crisis, which started in November last year with protests against a fuel tax but grew into grab bag of grievances against government policies and Macron himself.

 At the same time, Macron is pursuing a busy international agenda.
 He is pushing for diplomatic solutions on Iran, having successfully managed at the G-7 summit in August to steer Trump toward the idea of meeting his Iranian counterpart.

-He is also on the front line of European Union efforts to stay united in the face of the Brexit crisis and deal with the economic shocks expected if Britain leaves the 28-nation bloc without an agreement to keep trade flowing smoothly.
+He is also on the front line of European Union efforts to stay united in the face of the Brexit crisis and deal with the expected economic shocks expected if Britain leaves the 28-nation bloc on Oct.
+31 without an agreement to keep trade flowing smoothly.

 But listening attentively to the warehouse workers, Macron made it clear that he realizes change can hurt.